featurist/create-hyperdom-app/template/tsx/README.md

-# balls
+# appName

 ## Description

-This is balls.
+This is appName.

 ## Usage